Real-normalized differentials: limits on stable curves: Limits of zeroes of RN differentials

 More generally, given a decomposition $D=D^{(0)}\cup D^{(1)}\dots\cup D^{(L)}$ into disjoint subcurves, and given sequences of positive reals $\mu_k^{(0)},\ldots,\mu_k^{(L)}$, we say that {\em there exists a multi-scale-$\mu$ limit of $\nu_k$ on $D$} if for any $0\le \lambda\le L$ there exists a scale-$\mu^{(\lambda)}$ limit of $\nu_k$ on $D^{(\lambda)}$.
 We denote the collection of limits $\nu^v$ for all $C^v\subset D$ by $\PP_D^{\mu}\nu$. \end{df} Of course there is never a unique choice of a sequence $\mu_k$ such that the scale-$\mu$ limit exists; any other sequence $\mu_k'$ such that there exists a finite non-zero limit of $\mu_k/\mu_k'$ yields the same notion of existence of scaled limits.
 For multi-scale limits we will thus always number the subcurves $D^{(\lambda)}$ in such a way that $\lim_{k\to\infty} (\mu_k^{(\lambda')}/\mu_k^{(\lambda)})=0$ for any $\lambda'<\lambda$ (if some such limit is finite, we then consider the union of $D^{(\lambda)}$ and $D^{(\lambda')}$ as one subcurve).
 We think of the multi-scale limit $\PP_D^{\mu}\nu$ as a collection of meromorphic differentials on all $C^v\subset D$, such that on each subcurve $D^{(\lambda)}$ the collection of differentials $\PP_{D^{(\lambda)}}^{\mu^{(\lambda)}}\nu$ is defined up to rescaling all of it by a positive real constant.

 In this terminology, the main theorem will consist of arguing that any admissible sequence has a subsequence, such that for this subsequence once can define a stratification $C=C^{(0)}\cup\dots\cup C^{(L)}$ and sequences $\mu_k^{(0)},\ldots,\mu_k^{(L)}$, such that there exists a multi-scale-$\mu$ limit $\PP_C^\mu\Psi$ of $\Psi_k$.
-The proof will use auxiliary RN differentials constructed on subcurves; to define them, we introduce more notation. \begin{notat} Given a meromorphic differential $\nu^v$ on $C^v$ and given $e\in E_v$, we denote by $m_e:=\ord_{q_e}\nu^v$ (which is negative if $\nu^v$ has a pole at $q_e$), and denote $u_{j,e}$ the coefficients of the Laurent expansion of $\nu^v$ near $q_e$, so that
+The proof will use auxiliary RN differentials constructed on plumbed subcurves; to define them, we introduce more notation.